Harald Tammer: Career

 law and diplomacy at the École Libre des Sciences Politiques in Paris in 1931–33.
 He was also a board member of the Estonian National Olympic Committee in 1933–40, and of the Estonian Parliament in 1937–40.
 In 1940 he briefly worked as editor of the magazine Revue Baltique.
 Next year he was accused of spying for the Estonian Defence Forces and deported to Russia.
-He died in 1942 in a Gulag prison camp near Sukhobezvodnoye station in Semyonovsky District of Nizhny Novgorod Oblast.
+He died in 1942 in the Unzhlag corrective labor camp (part of the Gulag prison system).